Netflix begins testing mobile games in its Android app in Poland – TechCrunch

 Netflix couldn’t say when it would broaden this test to other countries, beyond “the coming months.”

-The streamer recently announced during its second-quarter earnings that it would add mobile games to its offerings, noting that it viewing gaming as “another new content category” for its business, similar to its “expansion into original films, animation and unscripted TV.”
+The streamer recently announced during its second-quarter earnings that it would add mobile games to its offerings, noting that it views gaming as “another new content category” for its business, similar to its “expansion into original films, animation and unscripted TV.”

 The news followed what had been a sharp slowdown in new customers after the pandemic-fueled boost to streaming.
 In North America, Netflix in Q2 lost a sizable 430,000 subscribers — its third-ever quarterly decline in a decade.
 It also issued weaker guidance for the upcoming quarter, forecasting the addition of 3.5 million subscribers when analysts had been looking for 5.9 million.
-But Netflix downplayed the threat of competition on its slowing growth, instead blaming a lighter content slate, in part due to Covid-related production delays.
+But Netflix downplayed the threat of competition on its slowing growth, instead blaming a lighter content slate, in part due to COVID-related production delays.